Whether you’re a budding UX designer or a seasoned professional, there’s lots you can learn from others in the field.

-Here is our hand-picked selection of the best UX design portfolio examples from around the world—and what you can learn from them.
+Here is our hand-picked selection of the best UX portfolio examples from around the world—and what you can learn from them.

 1. Niya Watkins

 Niya Watkins is a UX designer based in Washington, DC.
-Her UX portfolio ticks many of the obvious boxes—clean design, user-friendly navigation and well-structured case studies.
+Her UX portfolio example ticks many of the obvious boxes—clean design, user-friendly navigation and well-structured case studies.

 However, what really stands out in Niya’s UX portfolio is her “About” section.